Klafyvel/REPLSmuggler.jl/docs/src/index.md

 You are then able to send code and get notified when an error happens.

+At any point you can show the current smuggler by calling `showsmuggler()` in the REPL.

 `smuggle` can also be used the other way around, to directly send diagnostics to your editor.
 For example, if your editor has smuggled the following function:
 ```julia